fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 For install, upgrade, and rollback actions resource waiting is enabled by default, but can be disabled by setting `spec.<action>.disableWait`.

+Waiting for jobs to complete is enabled by default, but can be disabled by setting `spec.<action>.disableWaitForJobs`.

 ### `HelmRelease` dependencies